svetstoev/Markowitz-Optimiser/README.md

 **3. License**

-The files included in this zip file are covered under the MIT license.
+The files included in this repository are covered under the MIT license.

 **4. Author**